Company Reg. No. 23002/059/060

 How difficult is the Everest Three Passes Trek?

-Very challenging due to high altitudes, long trekking days, technical passes, and unpredictable weather.
+The trek is very difficult due to high altitudes, long trekking days, technical passes, and variable weather.

 How long does it take to complete the trek?